 Setting Explanations Only adjust if there is just a single heating circuit in the system.
-4 Weather-compensated without room temperature in- fluence 7 Weather-compensated with room temperature influence: See also parameter 10.
+4 Weather-compensated without room temperature influence 7 Weather-compensated with room temperature influence: See also parameter 933.7; parameter 2426.7 is then automatically activated.